 Welcome!
 We’re glad you’re here.
 Visiting Family Service & Guidance Center’s website can be the first step to getting your child the help they need to live a happier, healthier life.

 There’s nothing more difficult than watching your child struggle.
 We understand.
-Like you, FSGC’s trained, experienced experts want the best for them, whether they are living with anxiety, depression, ADHD or any of a broad range of mental health issues.
-We’re ready to help assess what’s going on and provide the appropriate help.
+Like you, FSGC’s trained, experienced professionals want the best for them, whether they are living with anxiety, depression, ADHD or any of a broad range of mental health issues.
+We’re ready to assess what’s going on and provide the appropriate treatment.

-FSGC serves nearly 13,000 children from birth to age 18 each year.
-Most of the children we help live in Shawnee County, but FSGC cares for children from over 40 Kansas counties annually with an array of specialized programs and services.
+FSGC serves about 12,000 children from birth to age 18 each year.
+Most of the children we help live in Shawnee County, but FSGC cares for children from over 30 Kansas counties annually with an array of specialized programs and services.

 To learn more about what we do, scroll down to find descriptions of our programs and services.